francescachn/Text-mining-project/README.md

   verified with an explicit zero-overlap assertion.
 - `MAX_LEN=12`, sized empirically from the vocabulary-coverage and word-count analysis (documents average 6–7 words, max ~10–12).
-- Dropout (`p=0.3`) in the BiLSTM, added specifically to counter the overfitting risk created by a small, repetitive vocabulary.

 ## Tech Stack